BhargavKadali39/hangman-explained-in-python/README.md

   Firstly it takes input from the user and adds it the total guesses.
   if the current guess is not present in the random word then one point is reduced and warning statement's are shown.
   The other way it ignores as my crush did and continues to loop unitll you have 0 turns left or you've won the game.

+  ## unveiling-word

+    for char in word:
+        if char in your_guess:
+            print(char, end="")
+        else:
+            print("_", end="")
+  The above loop will be insides another while loop, so in consideration for it the for loop decides to show the true characters you've entered. if block shows the char if you've entered it previously or the else block comes into action and provides empty blank space for it.